 To make a meal plan, you first need to consider if you are going to be providing the majority – or all – of the foods served at each meal.
 You also need to think about all the meals that will be served.

 For Thanksgiving, there is only one primary meal for which you need to plan.
 But Christmas may also include breakfast, the main meal, a lighter meal, and/or snacks.
 Knowing exactly what meals you need to plan is the best way to get started.

 The Gift list also comes in two parts.
 First, you need a list of everyone you plan on giving a gift.
-You also have to remember that this doesn’t just include immediate family.
+Second, you need to remember this doesn’t just include family.
 Are you planning on doing something for your neighbors?
 What about any parties you may be attending, that require a gift?

 By each name on the list, jot down some ideas of what you may like to give.
 If you included highlighters in your supply box, use a specific color and highlight any gifts that will be handmade.
 These are the gifts you need to concentrate on first.

 Using a second highlighting color, mark any gift on the list that will require baking.
 Many items can be baked ahead of time and placed in the freezer.
 Having this list will come in handy when you schedule baking time.